jhunnius/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-The weekdays have a significant spike in the morning and a few more less prominent spikes in typical break or knocking-off times.
+The weekdays have a significant spike in the morning and a few less prominent spikes during typical break or knocking-off times.
 The weekend seems quite balanced during the day in comparison, especially in the morning.

 ```r